pinkterraces/index-app/README.md

 ## Summary

-This is an app that fetches data from the Pokemon API and displays that data on a website.
-Additional information that also comes frm the API is available on a modal.
+This is a small web application build with HTML, CSS, and vanilla JavaScript that loads data from an external API and enables the viewing of data points in detail.

 ### Tech